 That’s why SchoolHouse Connection is intensifying our work to increase access to early care and education for young children experiencing homelessness.
 When the North Carolina Division of Child Development and Early Education (DCDEE) announced a grant opportunity to move toward that goal in North Carolina, we jumped at the opportunity to join on-going efforts in the state to create models we can share across the country.

-We are pleased to announce that DCDEE awarded the grant to SchoolHouse Connection and three strong partner agencies.
-SchoolHouse Connection will co-lead the project with the North Carolina Child Care Resource and Referral Council and the Salvation Army of Wake County, a national leader in research and practice on connecting young children experiencing homelessness to early care and education services.
-The Frank Porter Graham Child Development Center will lead research and evaluation activities.
+We are pleased to announce that DCDEE awarded the grant to the Salvation Army of Wake County and SchoolHouse Connection.
+The Salvation Army’s Project CATCH is a national leader in research and practice on connecting young children experiencing homelessness to early care and education services.
 Many other partners will contribute their expertise as well, including Dr. Mary Haskett, Director of the Family Studies Research Team at NC State University; Diane Nilan of Hear Us; Lisa Phillips, the North Carolina McKinney-Vento State Coordinator; and McKinney-Vento liaisons Christine Craft and Kate Perrotta, who founded the Early Childhood Shelter Initiative in western North Carolina.

 With this “dream team,” we will develop an evidence-based train-the-trainer curriculum, family outreach program, and awareness and technical assistance materials.
 Our work will build on federal child care, Head Start and McKinney-Vento Act requirements to identify young children experiencing homelessness, prioritize them, and enroll them in early education programs immediately.
 Through this grant, SchoolHouse Connection will create and evaluate models that will increase the enrollment of young children experiencing homelessness enrolled in child care, Head Start and preschool programs.